osohq/oso/docs/application-library/application-types.rst

 .. code-block:: polar

-  allow(employee: AirlineEmployee, "board", flight: Flight) :=
+  allow(employee: AirlineEmployee, "board", flight: Flight) if
     employee.airline = flight.airline;

 This rule matches both a ``Pilot`` and ``FlightAttendant`` since they are both